fredilarsen/ModuleInterface/examples/WebPage/README.md

 Then add an Ethernet shield to the Mega, connect a CAT5 cable between the shield and your network switch or router, then power on.

 ### Installation of web server and database
-Run the XAMPP or WampServer installation package.
+Follow the recipe, or run the XAMPP or WampServer installation package.
+If you want a stable and uninterrupted system, use Linux or a server version of Windows to avoid the frequent updates and reboots of the desktop versions of Windows.

 ### Configuration of database
 1. Start Apache and MySQL/MariaDb and open the phpMyAdmin page.
 Or use a similar tool, like HeidiSQL if you want to keep your htdocs directory clean from other stuff.
 If you use the XAMPP distro, you can start phpMyAdmin by opening ```http://localhost/applications.html``` in the browser and clicking phpMyAdmin on the top right.